eckig/graph-editor/README.md

 + Selection API & cut / copy / paste
 + Alignment & snap-to-grid
 + Editing of large graphs via a panning mechanism & minimap
-+ Graphical effects where connections intersect
++ Graphical effects where connections intersect:

 ![Examples of how intersections look in the graph editor demo.](intersectionExamples.png)